"What exactly is that down there?"

 Ever look out an airplane window and see an extraordinary landscape?
-Well, here's a guide to what you probably saw when you flew over our fair land.
+Well, here's a guide to what you probably saw.

 Astonishing aerial images taken from commercial and NASA-operated aircraft form the heart of the new book, America from the Air: A Guide to Landscape Along Your Route.
 When seen from the air, Lake Powell, Boston Harbor, the Caprock Escarpment in Texas, and other sights may inspire you to hum "Oh Beautiful for Spacious Skies."